-Note: Once components have been added to the system they can be running or stopped.
-A stopped component retains it's settings by will not function.
+Note: Once components have been added to the system they can be set to run or stop.
+A stopped component retains it's settings but will not function.
 Deleting a component will erase all of it's settings.

 To add a new component, press the add button and select the desired component from the list.